SchneiderCode/Documentation/docs/getting_started/faq.md

 **Need to add a new device or manage existing DUO devices?**

-Then we recommend checking OIT's [Guide for Managing DUO Devices](https://oit.colorado.edu/tutorial/duo-multi-factor-authentication-manage-devices)
+We recommend checking OIT's [Guide for Managing DUO Devices](https://oit.colorado.edu/tutorial/duo-multi-factor-authentication-manage-devices)

 **Running into issues with using DUO MFA?**